 Parties have to enter into a contract willingly.
 In the event when one party entered into a contract against their will or was misled to agree or sign a contract, that party may have the ability to void the settlement.
 A party may also be able to cancel the contract if there's an error about the items being sold, offered, or purchased.
 The subject material of the contract has to be legal and authorized.
 Parties cannot enter into a contract to carry out unlawful acts of any kind.

 If you need help with commercial contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.